Protect your airspace with our UAV detection systems for airports.

 Despite strict regulations about drone flights, specifically in the vicinity of airports and protected airspace, drone incursions are rising as commercial UAVs become more readily available.

-Drone detection services, such as those provided by the experts at Aerial Armor, are an effective, powerful, customizable solution to mitigating the risk of collisions with aircraft and other undesirable drone activity.
+Airport drone defense systems, such as those provided by the experts at Aerial Armor, are an effective, powerful, customizable solution to mitigating the risk of collisions with aircraft and other undesirable drone activity.

 In collaboration with the Unmanned Aircraft Systems Integration Office (UASIO), the FAA has been conducting an ongoing evaluation of drone detection services, including Aerial Armor's, to promote airspace safety.